zeroluck/docs/sources/admin-guide/introduction/design-goals.md

 As Kent Beck says, "Embrace Change".
 The key to the Gluu Server's succes has been its ability to handle all sorts of crazy requirements--quickly.
-Sometimes raw speed is needed, but equally important is the ability for the access managment framework to be really smart.
+Sometimes raw speed is needed, but equally important is the ability for the access management framework to be really smart.